emilyberlinghoff/CS3388/Homework 6/README.md

+# **When rendering translucent (semi-transparent) objects, why must you render objects further away from the camera before objects closer to the camera?**

 When rendering translucent (semi-transparent) obnjects, you must render objects further away from the camera before objects closer to the camera for a few reasons:

 1. **Blending in OpenGL is non-commutative**